What is Lipstick Made Of? Lipstick Ingredients

 The Lead in Lipstick Controversy

-The Campaign for Safe Cosmetics conducted an independent study and found that 61 percent of the 33 lipsticks tested contained some amounts of lead.
-The group is actively lobbying the FDA to action on that grounds that no amount of lead ingested is safe.
+The Campaign for Safe Cosmetics conducted an independent study and found that 61 percent of the 33 lipsticks tested contained some amount of lead.
+The group is actively lobbying the FDA to act on the grounds that no amount of lead ingested is safe.

-Review Campaing for Safe Cosmetics Findings: A Poison Kiss: The Problem with Lead in Lipsticks
+Review Campaign for Safe Cosmetics Findings: A Poison Kiss: The Problem with Lead in Lipsticks

-The FDA conducted its own study, and though found similiar lead results, does not find the lead levels to be a safety concern.
+The FDA conducted its own study, and though it found similar lead results, it does not find the lead levels to be a safety concern.
 Though the FDA does not have set limits for contaminants such as lead, it does set specifications.
 FDA bases its approval of additives on the use and estimated consumer exposure resulting from the use.
-In the case of lead in lipstick, the FDA finds that because lipstick is intended for topical use and is only ingested in very small quantities the lead levels found in lipstick are not a safety concern.
+In the case of lead in lipstick, the FDA finds that because lipstick is intended for topical use and is only ingested in very small quantities, the lead levels found in lipstick are not a safety concern.